Aqcuire

 Click "..." and then Edit to modify an existing flow.

-You may edit the Name and the Data Source associated with this flow.
+You may edit the Name and the Data Source Connection associated with this flow.

 🚧

-WARNING: changing the Data Source field will affect your configuration!
+WARNING: changing the Data Source Connection field will affect your configuration!

-Changing a DAQ's data source will completely wipe any previous object inclusion configurations.
-Be mindful of this action when you modify a DAQ flow!
+Changing a Acquisition's data source will completely wipe any previous object inclusion configurations.
+Be mindful of this action when you modify a Acquisition flow!

 Make your desired edits, and "Save" your changes when ready.